brianhigh/challenging_data/waddl_to_csv.md

 ## Check dimensions

 Okay, after exploring various ways to read the file, let's move on to cleaning up the data.
-First, we'll check the dimensions to get an idea of the side of the dataset.
+First, we'll check the dimensions to get an idea of the size of the dataset.